-• A product within a potentially explosive mixture without the presence of air is not in the scope of the Directive23.
-Special processes of this type require equipment that has been specially designed for the risks, as equipment intended for use in potentially explosive atmospheres may pose an ignition hazard for mixtures under non-atmospheric conditions.
+• A product within a potentially explosive mixture without the presence of air is not in the scope of the Directive.
+Special processes of this type require equipment that has been specially

 The Directive 94/9/EC does not define atmospheric conditions.
 However, a surrounding temperature range of -20°C to 60°C and a range of pressure between 0.8 bar and 1.1 bar may be appropriate as a basis for design and intended use of products.
 This does not preclude that products may be specifically designed and assessed for operation occasionally outside these conditions.
 It should be noted that electrical products are normally designed and tested for use in the ambient temperature range -20°C to 40°C in conformity with the harmonised standards.
 Products designed for use outside of this range will require additional marking to be added and further testing as appropriate.
 This will normally require agreement between the manufacturer and intended user.